Dataview table query materialization

 let dv = tp.app.plugins.plugins.dataview.api;

-dv.pages('Whatever pages you want htere')
+dv.pages('Whatever pages you want there')

 .where((p) => p.type !== "journal" && p.tags?.includes("myTag"))